Drug information provided by: IBM Micromedex

 This medicine may cause other unwanted effects that may not occur until months or years after this medicine is used.
 A small number of people (including children and teenagers) who have used this type of medicine have developed certain types of cancer (eg, leukemia, skin cancer).
 Some patients developed a rare type of cancer called lymphoma.
 Talk with your doctor if you have unusual bleeding, bruising, or weakness, swollen lymph nodes in the neck, underarms, or groin, or unexplained weight loss.
 Also, check with your doctor right away if your skin has red, scaly patches, or raised bumps that are filled with pus.

-Check with your doctor right away if you have more than one of these symptoms: chest pain, decreased urine output, dilated neck veins, extreme fatigue, irregular breathing, irregular heartbeat, shortness of breath, swelling of the face, fingers, feet, or lower legs, tightness in the chest, trouble breathing, weight gain, or wheezing.
+Check with your doctor right away if you have more than one of these symptoms: chest pain, decreased urine output, dilated neck veins, extreme fatigue, irregular breathing, irregular heartbeat, swelling of the face, fingers, feet, or lower legs, tightness in the chest, trouble breathing, or weight gain.
 These may be symptoms of a heart condition called congestive heart failure.

 Some people using this medicine developed lupus-like symptoms.
-Make sure your doctor knows if you start having chest pain, shortness of breath, joint pain, or a rash on your cheeks or arms that is sensitive to the sun.
+Make sure your doctor knows if you start having chest pain, joint pain, or a rash on your cheeks or arms that is sensitive to the sun.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.